 Black Women and Environmental Justice

-We at RSP believe that everyone has the right to live in a healthy and safe environment.
+RSP believes that everyone has the right to live in a healthy and safe environment.
 Unfortunately, low-income communities of color disproportionately face exposures to pollution and to toxic chemicals in the environment.
 Additionally, people who live in these communities are more likely to be exposed to toxic or endocrine-disrupting chemicals that cause cancer and other health problems in the workplace.
 They are also less likely to have access to institutions that protect them from harmful exposures.

 Over the next few months, we plan to bring information on a specific category of toxins known as endocrine-disrupting chemicals (EDCs).
 Many products that are marketed to Black women and girls often contain a lot of EDCs that can be harmful to their reproductive health.